shayaan183/odin-recipes/README.md

 ## About

-A simple HTML and CSS website to display different recipes, showing what ingredients it needs and the instructions to make it.
+A simple HTML and CSS website project built as part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes)'s Foundations curriculum.

+It display different recipes, showing what ingredients it needs and the instructions to make it.

+## Technologies Used

+- HTML5
+- CSS3
+- Google Fonts (Roboto)

 ## Credits